laterpay/laterpay-wordpress-plugin/laterpay/README.txt

 = Caching Compatibility =
 The plugin automatically detects if one of the available WordPress caching plugins (WP Super Cache, W3 Total Cache, Quick Cache, WP Fastest Cache, Cachify, WP-Cache.com) are active and sets the config-key `caching.compatible_mode` accordingly.
-If the site is in page caching compatibly mode, the post page is rendered without the actual post content, which the plugin then requests using Ajax.
+If the site is in caching compatibly mode, the post page is rendered without the actual post content, which the plugin then requests using Ajax.
 If the user has not purchased the post already, only the teaser content and the purchase button are displayed.

 = Test and Live Mode =
 * Test mode: The test mode lets you test your plugin configuration.
 While providing the full plugin functionality, no real transactions are processed.
 We highly recommend to configure and test the integration of the LaterPay WordPress plugin into your site on a test system, not on your production system.
+You can choose, whether LaterPay should be visible for your visitors in test mode or not.
 * Live mode: After integrating and testing the plugin, you might want to start selling content and process real transactions.
-Mail us the signed merchant contract and the necessary identification documents and we will send you LaterPay API credentials for switching your plugin to live mode.
+Mail us the signed merchant contract to sales@laterpay.net and the necessary identification documents and we will send you LaterPay API credentials for switching your plugin to live mode.

 = Statistics =
-If you open a post as a logged-in admin (or user with adequate rights), you will see a statistics tab with the following data about the respective post:

-* Total sales: The total number of sales of this particular post
-* Total revenue: The total revenue of this particular post
-* Today's revenue
-* Today's visitors
-* Today's conversion rate: The share of visitors that actually purchased
-* History charts for sales, revenue, and conversion rate of the last 30 days

-Please note that the provided statistics are only indicators and not binding in any way.
+You can access sales statistics in your LaterPay merchant account on merchant.laterpay.net If have any questions about your LaterPay merchant account, please contact us via support@laterpay.net.

 = Roles and Capabilities =
 Some plugin features may not be available for certain user roles, based on the WordPress model of roles and capabilities:

 * Subscribers (and regular, non-registered visitors): **cannot change any** plugin settings
-* Contributors: can edit the teaser content and see the statistics of their **own** posts
+* Contributors: can edit the teaser content of their **own** posts
 * Authors: can **additionally** edit the individual prices of their **own** posts
-* Editors: can edit the teaser content and individual prices of **all** posts and can see the statistics of **all** posts
+* Editors: can edit the teaser content and individual prices of **all** posts
 * Super Admins and Admins: Can **additionally** access the plugin backend, edit the plugin settings and (un-)install and (de-)activate the LaterPay WordPress plugin.